-In the majority of galaxies, the deprojected residual velocity magnitudes in structures associated with extended shocks range from roughly 50\kms to 100\kms (e.g., NGC\,1097, NGC\,1433 and NGC\,4643).
-Coherent structures in the residual velocity field presented in \citet{Davies_09} show deprojected velocity magnitudes of about 40\kms.
-These velocity magnitudes correspond to a nuclear spiral shock that causes a velocity jump of approximately 70\kms in the gas \citep{Maciejewski_2004b}.
-In the majority of galaxies we studied, the highest deprojected residual velocity magnitudes, recorded along the coherent structures associated with extended shocks, are $\sim$50\kms or higher.
-These magnitudes are similar to the magnitudes observed in other galaxies, which are associated with spiral shocks extending to the nucleus \citep{Zurita_04,Fathi_2008,Blasco-Herrera_2013,Schnorr-Muller_2016,Schnorr-Muller_2017}.
-These values correspond to strong shocks that cause velocity jumps even larger than 70\kms, as seen in models.
-Particularly, for galaxies like NGC\,1433 and NGC\,4643, the deprojected velocity magnitudes exceed 100\kms, indicating much stronger shocks and larger velocity jumps.
-These findings are consistent with the modelled velocity jumps of $\sim$100\kms by \citet{Athanassoula_1992} and of $\sim$70\kms by \citet{Maciejewski_2004b}, observed when extended shocks are present.
+In the majority of galaxies that we studied, the highest deprojected residual velocity magnitudes, recorded along the coherent structures associated with extended shocks, are $\sim$50\kms or higher.
+These magnitudes are similar to the magnitudes observed in other galaxies, which are associated with spiral shocks extending to the nucleus \citep{Zurita_04,Davies_09,Fathi_2008,Blasco-Herrera_2013,Schnorr-Muller_2016,Schnorr-Muller_2017}.
+Particularly, for galaxies like NGC\,1433 and NGC\,4643, the deprojected velocity magnitudes exceed 100\kms, indicating much stronger shocks and larger velocity jumps, even larger than the jumps of $\sim$100\kms seen in models by \citet{Athanassoula_1992} and of $\sim$70\kms by \citet{Maciejewski_2004b}.

 On the other hand, the coherent structures observed in the residual velocity maps of the two unbarred galaxies in our sample, NGC\,4237 and NGC\,4380, have deprojected velocity magnitudes of only 20\kms.
 This indicates that these structures are either caused by obscuration (see Sect.\,\ref{sec:complementing_approaches_for_shocks}) or by a low-amplitude wave propagating in gas, below the threshold of steepening into a shock.
-This amplitude value is several times smaller than the magnitudes seen in the other galaxies of our sample (see also Fig.\,\ref{fig:shocks_nuclearbar}).
+This amplitude of the velocity residual is several times smaller than the magnitudes seen in the other galaxies of our sample (see also Fig.\,\ref{fig:shocks_nuclearbar}).

 Note that in the majority of galaxies that we studied, the lowest residual velocity magnitudes recorded along the coherent kinematic structures associated with extended shocks, have values similar those in the unbarred galaxies of our sample.
-This may indicate that in the regions where we recorded the lowest magnitudes, the shocks wane into mere waves propagating in gas, but this can also be effect of noise in the data, still noticeable after binning.
+This may indicate that in the regions where we recorded the lowest magnitudes, the shocks wane into mere waves propagating in gas, but this can also be the effect of noise in the data, still noticeable after binning.